Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 - [ ] Are steps small enough? (single responsibility)
 - [ ] Are dependencies clear?
 - [ ] Is the order logical?
+- [ ] Is each step ≤24 lines when implemented?

 **If acceptable:** Reply "Decomposition approved.
 Let's start with Step 1."

+> **Loop-back:** If any step is too complex, request re-decomposition before proceeding.

 ---